-Meadowkirk at Delta Farm is launching a first-of-its-kind Fellows program that will offer new college graduates and seminary students the opportunity to participate in key facets of a distinctive retreat center-based ministry focused on sharing the life-giving experience and message of true rest in Christ.
+Meadowkirk at Delta Farm has launched a distinctive Fellows program that offers new college graduates and seminary students the opportunity to participate in key facets of a unique retreat center-based ministry focused on sharing the life-giving experience and message of true rest in Christ.

 Located amid the picturesque horse country of historic Middleburg, Virginia – just an hour’s drive from Washington, DC – Meadowkirk is near the foot of the Blue Ridge Mountains and spans nearly 360 acres of rolling meadows and wood, majestic rock outcroppings and the winding Goose Creek waterway.

 Meadowkirk provides a rich array of retreat amenities, practices and content to churches, faith-based groups, nonprofits and others, helping them to enjoy greater spiritual and physical wholeness, and deeper community and worship.